 - Sold to D.T.
 Dorosh of Edmonton, Alberta.
 To civil register as CF-NJL.

 David Dorosh registered the Canso as CF-NJL in Edmonton, Alberta in 1962.
-According to the people I spoke with at the hangar, he had intended to fly it as a water bomber fighting forest fires but, for whatever reason, his partners backed out of the deal, so the aircraft never underwent a conversion for this function.
+According to the people I spoke with at the hangar, he had intended to fly it as a water bomber fighting forest fires but, for whatever reason, his partners backed out of the deal after his purchase, so the aircraft never received modifications for this role.
 Apparently, Dorosh loved his Canso, so much so that he couldn’t bring himself to part with it, and it has been holed up in Gananoque for the past half century or so.
-While the aircraft likely hasn’t flown since its arrival, Dorosh still cares for it, taking it outside annually for a wash and wax.
-It is clear, despite her surroundings, that the aircraft is still in good condition, and while it would need a full overhaul to fly again, it has been well-protected from the elements.
-Other than the paintwork, she is essentially identical to the way she must have looked at the end of her military service too, although whether the unorthodox cargo doors which purportedly replaced the original side blisters during her 1945 conversion are strictly authentic is unknown at present.
+While the aircraft likely hasn’t flown since arriving here, Dorosh still cares for her, taking the old flying boat outside annually for a wash and wax.
+It is clear that, despite her surroundings, the aircraft is still in good condition, and while she would need a full overhaul to fly again, she has been well-protected from the elements.
+Other than the paintwork, the Canso appears exactly the way she must have looked at the end of her military service, although whether the unorthodox cargo doors which purportedly replaced the original side blisters during her 1945 conversion are strictly authentic is unknown at present.

 Given her condition, desirability and the advanced age of her owner, it seems a strong possibility that the Canso will move on to pastures new before too long, which will likely include a restoration and return to flying condition in military configuration and markings.
-While I would love to see this aircraft operational again, a part of me feels that would almost be sacrilege, like the looting of an ancient tomb.
-There is something strangely romantic about still being able to wander across an all-but-forgotten historic aircraft tucked away in an ancient old barn of a hangar amidst a sea of corn fields; a diamond in the rough just waiting to be discovered….
+While I would love to see this aircraft operational again, a part of me feels this would almost be sacrilege, like the looting of an ancient tomb.
+There is something strangely romantic about still being able to wander across an all-but-forgotten historic aircraft tucked away in an ancient old barn of a hangar amidst a sea of corn fields; a diamond in the rough just awaiting discovery….
 Whom amongst our regular readers could deny having had such a dream?
 For the time being, she remains…

 The author wishes to thank the skydivers who made my brother and me feel so welcome at the Ghost’s hangar…. and to David Dorosh for preserving this majestic flying boat.